-ActiveCampaign is powerful enough to hurt you
+ActiveCampaign is powerful enough to hurt your pipeline

-if nobody architects it properly.
+if nobody architects the automations.

 We build and rebuild ActiveCampaign environments that actually match how your sales and marketing teams operate - fixing broken automation chains, contact scoring drift, and pipeline stages that stopped reflecting reality.